• Skip to primary navigation

 • Flour- Use all-purpose flour for the best results.
 I haven't tried it with self-rising flour, but I imagine, you'll get a fluffy cheddar cheese cookies, rather than crunchy cheese wafers.

 • Pecans- For the finely chopped pecans inside the dough, you can chop pecan halves from the same bag you're putting on top of the wafers.
-Or, use pecan pieces and even as finely chopped as Whaley's pecan meal.
+Or, use pre-chopped pecan pieces.

 To make sure you are getting this year's crop of pecans, order your pecans from Whaley Pecan Company in Troy, Alabama.